pushpaksinghal/BridgeLabz-Training/README.md

 ## 🚀 Next Steps
 - Continue practicing C# programming concepts
 - Explore methods  concepts in C#
 - Learn more about .NET libraries and real-world projects

+---

+##  🗓️ Day-9 | C# Basic, String and Built in functions

+**Date:** 26 December 2025

+### 🔹 Topics Covered
+- Strings
+  - differnt ways to create an String
+  - hfunction of string
+  - substring, charat and more methods
+  - way to use the string in differnt ways
+- built in functions
+  - functions like random , maths and more
+  - date time and its features
+  - practice questions

+### 🔹 Code Practice & Pushing in Github
+- updated base folder **C# contorol flow**
+- Pushed **core C# level 1 String and string handling  and lextras of built in functions* to GitHub repository

+## 🎯 Learning Outcome
+- Gained experience in Strings and functions
+- more proficient in csharp fucntionality
+- hands on practice in csharp

+## 🚀 Next Steps
+- Continue practicing C# programming concepts
+- Explore concepts in C#
+- Learn more about .NET libraries and real-world projects